Blobfolio/righteous-mimes/BUILDING.md

 # Building Righteous MIMEs!

-To make things easy, **Righteous MIMEs!** comes with its very own containerized build environment loaded with all but _three_ dependencies.
-(You don't need to install a billion dangerous packages directly to your local machine!
-Hurray!)

-In other words, all you need to build this library from scratch is:
+**Note:** if you just intend to _use_ this library, you don't need to _build_ it.
+Just follow the [installation instructions](README.md#installation) in the main README.

+Even simple projects these days have massive build/development dependencies.
+Rather than requiring users try — and fail — to install millions of NPM packages, crates, and compilers locally — again and again for each damn project — we've decided to give containers a try.

+This way, if you can run [Docker](https://www.docker.com/), you can build, develop, and/or test **Righteous MIMEs!**

+&nbsp;
+## Prerequisites:

+Locally, you only need three applications installed:
 * [Docker](https://www.docker.com/) (or [Podman](https://podman.io/) suitably aliased to `docker`).
 * [Git](https://github.com/git/git) (but you surely have that already).
 * [Just](https://github.com/casey/just).

-In terms of system requirements, you'll need a decent Internet connection, about `1GB` of disk space for the expanded Docker image(s) (to be safe), and at least `256MB` of RAM to run the processes, though the more the merrier.

-It should be noted if you just intend to _use_ this library, you don't need to _build_ it.
-Just follow the [installation instructions](README.md#installation) in the main README.
+The [Righteous Sandbox](https://github.com/Blobfolio/righteous-sandbox/) container is shared with several other Blobfolio projects so is a bit large — about 3.1GB — but only needs to be built once.
+Just make sure you have adequate disk space and a good Internet connection for the first run.

 &nbsp;